rsadiq/FashionMnist/README.md

     I was able to achieve ***90%*** accuracy.
     2. Trained a little deeper network with increased the number of layers, and filters, used learning rate scheduling, used some data augmentations and i was able to get ***94%*** test accuracy***
-    3. Trained EfficientNet (B0, B3, B5) with various settings.
-Maximum trained accuracy
-    was around ***92%***.
-But i believe that EffcientNet can be further improved by playing with Hyperparnameters, especially with learning rate.
+    3. Trained EfficientNet (B0 only for the moment) with various settings.
+Maximum trained accuracy was around ***91%***.
+But i believe that EffcientNet can be further improved by playing with Hyperparameters, especially with learning rate.
 Right now i am using drop learning rate by 20% after every 20 epochs.
     ***Note:*** You can install EfficientNet binded with keras via pip install.
  * For ***Object Detection*** task, i used TinyYoloV3.
 I used most of the default settings for training yolo except for anchors which i modified based on the images.